 Utilize effective reminders.

-Ensure you are using effective reminders for your patients and make sure they are tailored to fit their needs.
-In our modern era, you should not have blanket style reminders.
 Ask your patients which method they prefer and then contact them that way.
-Little details like this can make a big difference when it comes to upgrading your patients’ experience.
+Little details like this can make a big difference in upgrading your patients’ experience.

 While the general public may not always be the easiest to please, upgrading your practice isn’t rocket science.
 Rheumatology practices must provide the utmost care throughout each appointment experience.
 From appointment making and the front desk greeting to the actual treatment and a follow-up call, it is essential that the patient feels valued.